 Another exciting adventure in Tromsø’s beautiful surroundings is a whale safari.
 Here you’ll have the chance to see humpback whales and orcas in their natural habitat.
 You’ll also learn about their behaviour and about other local marine life with an experienced guide.

-There are several companies offering whale watching cruises around Tromsø, but be sure to choose one which follows responsible wildlife tourism guidelines such as Arctic Adventure Tours.
+There are several companies offering whale watching cruises around Tromsø, but be sure to choose one which follows responsible wildlife tourism guidelines.

 6. Ride the cable car